 ARA Venn is committed to delivering investment performance to its clients in a responsible manner, by considering the environmental, social and governance impacts of our investment decisions

-ARA Venn takes an active approach towards sustainability and aims to create real value not only for our investors, but also for the users and communities of the assets we invest in.
+ARA Venn, as part of the ESR Group, takes an active approach towards sustainability and aims to create real value not only for our investors, but also for the users and communities of the assets we invest in.

 Our commitment towards sustainability is based on a foundation of robust ESG principles across the following two dimensions of behaviour:

 - Our firm and our people;

 - Our investments – strategies, investment selection and monitoring.

 - Minimising the impact of ARA Venn’s operations and continually improving its environmental performance, including a commitment to be carbon neutral

 - Compliant-ready across all relevant legislation, regulations and appropriate codes of practice

 - Transparency: ARA Venn will foster environmental awareness and understanding in our business and our stakeholders through regular engagement and reporting

 - Extensive due diligence, where relevant/appropriate, to assess the environmental implications of an investment